 Perspectives on Clinical Trial Design in NMIBC - Ashish Kamat

-E. David Crawford hosts a discussion with Ashish Kamat on perspectives in clinical trials in non-muscle invasive bladder cancer (NMIBC).
+Ashish Kamat presents on perspectives in clinical trials in non-muscle invasive bladder cancer (NMIBC).
 He highlights some challenges FDA approved drugs face from trial to trial depending on the grading system used.
-He reflects on the difficulty that arrises when comparing across different studies because of various grading systems and risk stratification standards from the European Association of Urology (EUA) vs the American Urological Association (AUA).
+He reflects on the difficulty that arises when comparing across different studies because of various grading systems and risk stratification standards from the European Association of Urology (EUA) vs the American Urological Association (AUA).

 Definitions, End Points, and Clinical Trial Designs for Non–Muscle-Invasive Bladder Cancer: Recommendations From the International Bladder Cancer Group

 Myths and Mysteries Surrounding Adjuvant Therapy for NMIBC - Ashish Kamat